Postdoctoral Fellowship: Great Lakes Basin Regional Climate Modeling

 This position offers a highly competitive salary plus benefits.
 The initial appointment is for one year, with opportunity for extension based on performance, need, and availability of funds.

-A Ph.D. in atmospheric science, physical oceanography, or a similar field, with a strong background in process-based computational modeling, coupled atmosphere-ocean model, and air-sea interactions is required.
+A Ph.D. in physical oceanography, atmospheric sciences or a similar field, with a strong background in ocean or/and ice modeling is required.
 Familiarity with data analysis and visualization in a scripting environment using R, Python, or similar software is also necessary.
 Experience with running simulations on supercomputer or cluster computing environment is preferred.
 Strong communication skills are needed, and a demonstrated ability to work both as a team and independently, as well as lead the development of manuscripts for refereed journal publication.

-Preference will be given to candidates that have experience with the Weather Research and Forecasting Model (WRF), especially applications in climate mode.
+Preference will be given to candidates that have strong experience with an ocean model(s) such as FVCOM, POM, ROMS, MITgcm, or any other ocean model.
 Preference will also be given to candidates with a demonstrated ability to analyze data and publish results in a timely manner.

 Applicants should prepare the following materials: